 Dorothy L. Hodgson is Senior Associate Dean for Academic Affairs at the Graduate School – New Brunswick and Professor of Anthropology at Rutgers University.
-She is the President of the African Studies Association and has previously served as Chair and Graduate Director of the Department of Anthropology, Director of the Rutgers Institute for Research on Women, and President of the Association for Feminist Anthropology.
+She is the Past President of the African Studies Association and has previously served as Chair and Graduate Director of the Department of Anthropology, Director of the Rutgers Institute for Research on Women, and President of the Association for Feminist Anthropology.

 Her work has been supported by awards from the Rockefeller Foundation’s Bellagio Center, National Endowment for the Humanities, the John Simon Guggenheim Memorial Foundation, Fulbright-Hays, American Council for Learned Societies, National Science Foundation, American Philosophical Society, Wenner-Gren Foundation, Social Science Research Council, and Center for Advanced Study in the Behavioral Sciences.